Evolution of tetrapods: From fins to feet

-The oldest known tetrapodomorph is Kenichthys from China, dated at around 395 million years old.
+The oldest known tetrapodomorph is Tungsenia from China, dated at around 409 million years old.
 Two of the earliest tetrapodomorphs, dating from 380 Ma, were Gogonasus and Panderichthys.
 They had choanae and used their fins to move through tidal channels and shallow waters choked with dead branches and rotting plants.
 Their fins could have been used to attach themselves to plants or similar while they were lying in ambush for prey.
 The universal tetrapod characteristics of front limbs that bend forward from the elbow and hind limbs that bend backward from the knee can plausibly be traced to early tetrapods living in shallow water.
 Pelvic bone fossils from Tiktaalik shows, if representative for early tetrapods in general, that hind appendages and pelvic-propelled locomotion originated in water before terrestrial adaptations.

 Another indication that feet and other tetrapod traits evolved while the animals were still aquatic is how they were feeding.
 They did not have the modifications of the skull and jaw that allowed them to swallow prey on land.
 Prey could be caught in the shallows, at the water's edge or on land, but had to be eaten in water where hydrodynamic forces from the expansion of their buccal cavity would force the food into their esophagus.

 It has been suggested that the evolution of the tetrapod limb from fins in lobe-finned fishes is related to expression of the HOXD13 gene or the loss of the proteins actinodin 1 and actinodin 2, which are involved in fish fin development.
 Robot simulations suggest that the necessary nervous circuitry for walking evolved from the nerves governing swimming, utilizing the sideways oscillation of the body with the limbs primarily functioning as anchoring points and providing limited thrust.
-This type of movement, as well as changes to the pectoral girdle are similar to those seen in the fossil record can be induced in bichirs by raising them out of water.
+This type of movement, as well as changes to the pectoral girdle are similar to those seen in the fossil record, can be induced in bichirs by raising them out of water.

 A 2012 study using 3D reconstructions of Ichthyostega concluded that it was incapable of typical quadrupedal gaits.
 The limbs could not move alternately as they lacked the necessary rotary motion range.
 In addition, the hind limbs lacked the necessary pelvic musculature for hindlimb-driven land movement.
 Their most likely method of terrestrial locomotion is that of synchronous "crutching motions", similar to modern mudskippers.
 (Viewing several videos of mudskipper "walking" shows that they move by pulling themselves forward with both pectoral fins at the same time (left & right pectoral fins move simultaneously, not alternatively).
 The fins are brought forward and planted; the shoulders then rotate rearward, advancing the body & dragging the tail as a third point of contact.
 There are no rear "limbs"/fins, and there is no significant flexure of the spine involved.)